Arden Myrin

-As a writer she has sold pilots to Adult Swim and MTV, and also is the author of the memoir Little Miss Little Compton.
-She appeared on Chelsea Lately over 100 times and was a regular panelist on @Midnight.

-She was cast member of Mad TV for the last four seasons along with Keegan-Michael Key, Jordan Peele, Ike Barinholtz, and Bobby Lee.
-She has appeared on Late Night with Conan O'Brien, The Howard Stern Show, WTF with Marc Maron, and RuPaul's Drag Race.
-Myrin is also the host of the iHeartRadio podcast Will You Accept This Rose? about The Bachelor franchise and is about to debut another iHeartRadio podcast Lady of the Road celebrating female leaders with co-host Bridgerton director Julie Anne Robinson.
+Arden Myrin (/məˈriːn/) is an American actress and comedian.
+Myrin was a cast member on the Netflix series Insatiable, playing the role of Regina Sinclair.
+She was a cast member of Mad TV for the last four seasons along with Keegan-Michael Key, Jordan Peele, Ike Barinholtz, and Bobby Lee.

 Early life and education

 Myrin was born in Little Compton, Rhode Island, a quiet seaside village.
 Her father was an accountant and her mother was a real estate agent.
 She has an older brother, Alarik.
 As a child, she staged her neighborhood plays and enjoyed seeing Annie on Broadway.
 Myrin attended Friends Academy in Dartmouth, Massachusetts for her middle school years.
 She graduated from Middlesex School, in Concord, Massachusetts, for high school.
+She attended Colorado College.
 She is of Swedish and Norwegian heritage.

-Afterwards, Myrin attended Colorado College, a small liberal arts school, where she received a degree in theater and studio arts.
-She was elected commencement speaker at her graduation.
-During one college break, Myrin began to study improvisational comedy and worked as an intern on NBC's Late Night with Conan O'Brien, where she admits she "mostly ran the Xerox machine."

 Career

 Shortly after graduation, Myrin briefly moved to Chicago, where she became a member of the Improv Olympic and later re-located to New York City and Los Angeles, where she was part of the same group.
 One of her memorable standup comedian acts included a section of her own life experiences called Straight Outta Lil' Compton.
 She later wrote a book of such life experiences, called Little Miss Little Compton: A Memoir.

-Myrin also trained with the Los Angeles comedy troupes The Groundlings and Upright Citizens Brigade.
+Myrin's television credits include Insatiable, Insecure, Grey's Anatomy, Conan, Orange Is the New Black, Hung, Key & Peele, Inside Amy Schumer, W/ Bob & David, Psych, Bones, Fresh Off the Boat, Suburgatory, 2 Broke Girls, Reno 911!, Shameless, Gilmore Girls, and Secret Chef.
+She has appeared on Late Night with Conan O'Brien, The Howard Stern Show, WTF with Marc Maron, and RuPaul's Drag Race.
+Myrin is also the host of the iHeartRadio podcast Will You Accept This Rose? about The Bachelor franchise and in 2022 debuted another iHeartRadio podcast Lady of the Road celebrating female leaders with co-host Bridgerton director Julie Anne Robinson.

+Myrin has appeared in many films, including the Quentin Dupieux films Wrong Cops and Wrong, as well as Bachelorette, Kinsey, Morning Glory, and others.
+As a writer, she has sold pilots to Adult Swim and MTV, along with writing the memoir Little Miss Little Compton.
+She appeared on Chelsea Lately over 100 times and was a regular panelist on @midnight.